sablier-labs/docs/docs/concepts/16-glossary.md

 ### Status

-A Flow stream can have one out of six possible statuses:
+A Flow stream can have one out of seven possible statuses:

 1. NULL
 1. PENDING